nix-community/NixOS-WSL/tests/README.md

 # Tests

-This directory contains tests that are executed against a built installer tarball.
+This directory contains tests that are executed against a built NixOS-WSL "legacy" tarball.
-The test are written using the [Pester](https://pester.dev/) testing framework
+The tests are written using the [Pester](https://pester.dev/) testing framework.

 ## Execute Tests